 National Foundation to End Child Abuse and Neglect Marks First Anniversary Receiving National Recognition

-Denver (Tuesday, June 18, 2019) — The National Foundation to End Child Abuse and Neglect (EndCAN) marks its first anniversary getting ready to receive a prestigious honor from the American Professional Society on the Abuse of Children (APSAC).
+Denver (Tuesday, June 18, 2019) — The National Foundation to End Child Abuse and Neglect (EndCAN) marks its first anniversary getting ready to receive top honors from the American Professional Society on the Abuse of Children (APSAC).
 EndCAN will receive the society’s 2019 Prevention Award which recognizes a practitioner or researcher, an agency, or an institution that has made outstanding contributions to the field of prevention of child maltreatment and to the advancement of APSAC’s goals.
-APSAC, a multi-disciplinary professional society serving professionals working in child maltreatment, will hold its 26th Colloquium starting tomorrow in Salt Lake City, Utah when it will present EndCAN with the award.
+APSAC holds its annual conference starting tomorrow in Salt Lake City, Utah when it will present EndCAN with the award.